Seeing Depression Differently

 - Viewing their depression as an illness can also help that person to separate their experiences from the everyday struggles that everyone faces in their lives.
 This can help to justify the particular severity of the way they are feeling, rather than allowing themselves to feel as though they are simply just doing a much worse job than everyone else of coping with everyday life.

 - The ‘illness model’ can also help someone to distance themselves from the common, yet extremely unhelpful, idea that depression must be linked to some kind of trauma or difficult situation.
 The belief that someone with an objectively good quality of life must be automatically happy and depression-free is rife in our society, but once depression is viewed as an illness, it is easier to accept that it can, and does, happen to anyone.
 This in turn can enable someone to free themselves from the perceived guilt of struggling with depression even if they have a seemingly ‘good’ or ‘easy’ life.

 - Medical and other healthcare professionals have developed expertise in treating depression and people can go to them for help.

-- Medical research has found out more about the biology of depression, so people can be prescribed more and more effective medications to address the biological factors contributing to depression.
+- Medical research has discovered more of the biology of depression, so people can be prescribed increasingly effective medications to address the biological factors contributing to depression.

-- Depression is seen as a problem to be addressed only by professionals, and responsibility for action is not taken up by wider society or those around the designated ‘ill’ person.
-Wishing to avoid the perceived stigma of an ‘illness’ label, some may avoid seeking help.
+- When viewed in a medical light, depression can be seen as a problem to be addressed only by professionals, and responsibility for action is not taken up by the designated ‘ill’ person or those around them, or indeed society as a whole.

 - Help for depression tends to focus on medical and/or psychological factors.
 Social factors are often ignored, and the holistic overview of the experiences labelled as ‘illness’ can be lost.